 HPATC offers options for every athlete.
-“Athlete Development” is a comprehensive training program that includes Speed, Agility, Power, and Stamina training sessions and an individualized strength program designed to meet each athlete’s particular needs.
+“Athlete Development” is a comprehensive training program that includes Speed, Agility, and Mobility training sessions and an individualized strength program designed to meet each athlete’s particular needs.
 Each class is held to a 6:1 Athlete-to-Coach ratio.

 How to get started?

 Each athlete must partake in an initial performance evaluation, so our coaches can get to know the athlete, understand why they are interested in our services and discover how we can help them improve.
 The assessments are complimentary to our packages and are necessary for the staff at HPATC to design an individualized program for each athlete.
 Upon becoming a member, each athlete is assigned a coach at HPATC that will guide them through the program and oversee their training progress.
 Every individual athlete will have their own file and program to follow with the guidance of our staff.

 What is offered in the sessions?

 Prior to each session, athletes prime their bodies for movement with a specific warm up lead by HPATC coaches.
 Athletes go through a series of dynamic stretches, soft tissue warm up and activation drills to prepare their bodies for the upcoming session.
 Our system is not only used to maximize athletic performance, but to also help with injury prevention.

 Our Speed Program is scientifically designed to develop an athlete’s speed to his or her maximum potential.

 Athletes who follow the recommended training program typically see an improvement of two-tenths of a second in their 40-yard dash.
 Increasing an athlete’s straight ahead speed will not only make the athlete faster out of the gates but it will transfer to their lateral movements and overall quickness.